Annual and Perennial Butterfly Garden Designs

 - Now it’s just a matter of time until your fluttery friends arrive.
-Both designs are overflowing with nectar flowers, and dozens of species, from teeny-tiny blues and hairstreaks to magnificent monarchs and swallowtails, will be drawn to the sweet treats.
+Both butterfly garden designs are overflowing with nectar flowers, and dozens of species, from teeny-tiny blues and hairstreaks to magnificent monarchs and swallowtails, will be drawn to the sweet treats.

 - No matter which design you choose, you’ll have a front-row seat for the whole process.
 Below, download the planting plans to get started, or come up with your own design entirely!